Man's rare liver disease conquered after 24-year battle

 Click here for updates on this story

-TULSA, Oklahoma (KGUN) — In 2002, 2 News introduced Green Country to a baby in Inola with a constant itch, all due to a rare liver condition.
+TULSA, Oklahoma (KJRH) — In 2002, 2 News introduced Green Country to a baby in Inola with a constant itch, all due to a rare liver condition.

 Now, 24-year-old Christopher Braswell is living a new life following a liver transplant in 2024.